Astrobotic Achieves Successful Activation of All Payloads on the Peregrine Lander Despite Damage

 An additional payload received power, making for a full demonstration of the startup’s first lander, aside from the fact that none of the instruments are being tested on their ideal target, the moon.

 The information will likely be a huge asset for Astrobotic as it plans for its next moon mission, Griffin, later this year.
-It also offers some assistance to NASA, which paid $108 million to get its first Commercial Lunar Payload Services partner into space.Peregrine blasted off flawlessly from Cape Canaveral early Monday aboard a United Launch Alliance Vulcan Centaur rocket, but suffered a propulsion failure hours into the mission.Despite nonstop efforts from its in Pittsburgh, Astrobotic has determined there is “no chance” of a soft landing on the moon.
+It also offers some assistance to NASA, which paid $108 million to get its first Commercial Lunar Payload Services partner into space.Peregrine blasted off flawlessly from Cape Canaveral early Monday aboard a United Launch Alliance Vulcan Centaur rocket, but suffered a propulsion failure hours into the mission.Despite nonstop efforts from its mission control in Pittsburgh, Astrobotic has determined there is “no chance” of a soft landing on the moon.

 Among the data received back from Peregrine was a photo of its Iris rover, developed by students at Carnegie Mellon University.
 Working largely from a vacation rental in Cape Canaveral on Wednesday, the students were still hoping for a chance to spin the rover’s wheels or receive a photo from its own onboard camera.